2005 Kansas State Wildcats football team: Missouri

 The Wildcats were favored by 2 points going into the game.

-Kansas State players refused to let head coach Bill Snyder finish his career on a six-game losing streak.
+Kansas State players refused to let head coach Bill Snyder finish his career (as it later turned out, his first tenure with the Wildcats) on a six-game losing streak.
 With K-State up by one point with a minute and a half to play in the fourth quarter, Wildcat lineback Brandon Archer intercepted a pass from Missouri quarterback Brad Smith and returned it for 45 yards six points.
 It was a play eerily similar to the interception by former Wildcat linebacker Ted Simms in the 2003 Big Championship game against Jason White.
 Archer's interception made sure Snyder's last game would be one to remember.
 Snyder had announced his retirement the Wednesday before the Saturday game against Missouri.
 The Wildcats had not lost to Missouri since 1992.
 Snyder came out to speak to the crowd after going into the locker room to address his players.
 The university would later rename the stadium in his name.
+Snyder returned to K-State in 2009 and coached ten seasons, becoming the third coach to work in a stadium named after him, following Shug Jordan at Auburn and Bear Bryant at Alabama.